Erin Matson (field hockey): Coaching career

 Following Karen Shelton's retirement in December 2022, and just a month after her own graduation from UNC, Matson was named the Tar Heels' head coach on January 31, 2023.
-In a move that paralleled Shelton's own hiring 42 years prior (Shelton was 23 when she became head coach) Matson became the Tar Heels' head coach at the age of 22.
-Matson inherits a defending national championship team made up of many of her former teammates.
+In a move that paralleled Shelton's own hiring 42 years prior (Shelton was 23 when she became head coach), Matson became the Tar Heels' head coach at the age of 22.
+Matson inherited a defending national championship team made up of many of her former teammates.
+On November 19, 2023, the Tar Heels won the NCAA field hockey national championship, their 5th title in 6 years; this made Matson the second youngest NCAA Division I coach in history to win a national championship, just two months older than Myron Roderick was at the time of his win.

 Career highlights

 Matson was part of the United States team at the 2016–17 Hockey World League Semifinals in Johannesburg, South Africa.
 In the final, Matson scored the winning goal in a penalty shootout against Germany.
 Matson has represented the US in four other international competitions in her career, the first being the 2014 Youth Indoor Pan American Games.